PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 .. code-block:: rst

-   Here is a reference to `plasmapy.particles` that will show the full namespace in the rendered documentation.
+   Here `plasmapy.particles` provides a linked reference to the module's documentation.

-   Only the word "Particle" will show up if a prepend a tilde like in `~plasmapy.particles.particle_class.Particle`.
+   Adding a tilde at the beginning `~plasmapy.particles` still provides a linked reference to the associated documentation but shortens the display so only "particles" is displayed.

+   Double backticks are used to show inline code that is not
-   Here is some in-line code: ``import astropy.units as u``.
+   cross-referenced: ``import astropy.units as u``.

 This reST_ block will render as:

-   Here is a reference to `plasmapy.particles` that will show the full namespace in the rendered documentation.
+   Here `plasmapy.particles` provides a linked reference to the module's documentation.

-   Only the word "Particle" will show up if a prepend a tilde like in `~plasmapy.particles.particle_class.Particle`.
+   Adding a tilde at the beginning `~plasmapy.particles` still provides a linked reference to the associated documentation but shortens the display so only "particles" is displayed.

+   Double backticks are used to show inline code that is not
-   Here is some in-line code: ``import astropy.units as u``.
+   cross-referenced: ``import astropy.units as u``.

 Sphinx_ can format code blocks for Python_ and the Python_ console.